glyh/on_pal/language/syntax.md

 ## Classification
-Pal's surface syntax is strongly influenced by Ruby, however given the fact it's a functional language.
-It actually looks more similar to [Elixir](https://elixir-lang.org/).
+Pal's syntax is strongly influenced by [Rust](https://www.rust-lang.org/).

 ## Note on syntax
 - I don't quite like the necessity that we have to use let for every binding.
 I don't know if Honu allows this.
 I need more investigation.